jeelabs/esp-link/README.md

 issue a POST request to `http://esp-link/pgm/upload` with your hex file as POST data (raw, not url-encoded or multipart-mime.
 Please look into the avrflash script for the curl command-line details or use that script directly (`./avrflash esp-link.local my_sketch.hex`).
+_Important_: after the initial sync request that resets the AVR you have 10 seconds to get to the upload post or esp-link will time-out.
+So if you're manually entering curl commands have them prepared so you can copy&paste!

+When to use which method?
+If port 23 works then go with that.
+If you have trouble getting sync or it craps out in the middle too often then try the built-in programmer with the HTTP POST.
+If your AVR doesn't use optiboot then use port 2323 since esp-link may not recognize the programming sequence and not issue a reset if you use port 23.

 ### Flashing an attached ARM processor